ZHRhodes/Whaler-api/README.md

 2. `delete 1`
 3. `retain 5` (don't forget we added the "w")

 See the `Op` struct defined in `ops.go` for more details on how these operations are represented using an int `N` and a string `S`.
-After a set of changes is sent to the server and applied, it must acknkowledge to the client that the changes were accepted.
+After a set of changes is sent to the server and applied, it must acknowledge to the client that the changes were accepted.
 The client will buffer any future changes until it does so.

 Because the server and clients each maintain their own copy of the doc, they need the ability to reconcile different sets of changes with their own copy.
 This primarily comes in the form of two functions: `Compose` and `Transform`.